FOSSEE/learn_django/tutorial_6_django_shell_queries/slides.md

 Explanation:
 - We create an instance of Blog and add values to it's fields (name and creation date)
-- We then save the object, which means Django writes this information to the SQL table 'Blog'
+- We then save the object, which means Django writes this information to the database table 'Blog'

 Now we access model field values via Python attributes.